seascape-models/seascape_collaboration/README.md

 ## Git

-Git is something known as “version control” system.
-In short, this system saves old versions of your project, text, and code.
+Git is a “version control” system.
+This system saves old versions of your project, text, and code.
 For a beginner user it is sufficient for you to just check that you have at .git file in your project directory, if you do, you don’t need to worry about anything further.
 Each project needs its own .git file and this should be located at the highest level in the project directory.

+The .git file keeps track of all the changes made to each file in the folder, so you can 'go back in time' and recover old versions.

 ## GitHub

-This is different to Git.
-Instead this a cloud-based storage system that stores the contents of your Git repository online (**MAKE SURE YOU HAVE THE REPOSITORY SET TO PRIVATE IF DESIRED**).
+Github is a cloud-based storage system that stores the contents of your Git repository online (**MAKE SURE YOU HAVE THE REPOSITORY SET TO PRIVATE IF DESIRED**).
 Our lab, interacts with the content of the GitHub in two ways, using the desktop app and using GitHub in your web browser.

 You also need to ensure that you have a GitHub premium account (this is free for students).